Formal expansions in stochastic model for wave turbulence 2: method of diagram decomposition (complete version): Change of coordinates and final formula for expectations

 \section{Change of coordinates and final formula for expectations $\EE a^{(m)}_s\bar a^{(n)}_s$}

 \lbl{s:ch}

-Lemma~\ref{l:Ea^ma^n} gives an explicit formula for the expectation $\EE a^{(m)}_s \bar a^{(n)}_s$, however, the structure of the set $\cA_s^{\prime L}(\gF)$, over which we take a summation in \eqref{Ea^ma^n-J}, is too complicated for further analysis.
-In this section we find new coordinates in which the set $\cA_s^{\prime L}(\gF)$ and the quadratic forms $\om_j$ take convenient form.
+Lemma~\ref{l:Ea^ma^n} gives an explicit formula for the expectation $\EE a^{(m)}_s \bar a^{(n)}_s$, however, the structure of the set of multi-indices $\cA_s^{\prime L}(\gF)$, over which we take a summation in \eqref{Ea^ma^n-J}, is too complicated for further analysis.
+In this section we find new coordinates in which this set and the quadratic forms \eqref{Omeggga} take convenient form.

-By \eqref{p'2} the vectors $\xi\in\cA_s^{\prime L}$ satisfy the system of equations \be\lbl{lin_syst_c} \xi_{2k-1}+\xi_{2k}=\s_{2k-1} + \s_{2k}, \qquad \s:=\xi_{f_\gF}, \qquad 1\leq k\leq N. \ee We start with constructing coordinates $x=(x_0,\dots,x_{2N})$ where $x_0=\xi_0$ and for every $1\leq k \leq N$ we set either $x_{2k-1}=\xi_{2k-1}-\s_{2k-1}$ and $x_{2k}=\xi_{2k}-\s_{2k}$ or $x_{2k-1}=\xi_{2k-1}-\s_{2k}$ and $x_{2k}=\xi_{2k}-\s_{2k-1}$, so that equations \eqref{lin_syst_c} take trivial form $x_{2k}=-x_{2k-1}$, $\forall k$.
+By \eqref{p'2} the vectors $\xi\in\cA_s^{\prime L}$ satisfy the system of equations \be\lbl{lin_syst_c} \xi_{2k-1}+\xi_{2k}=\s_{2k-1} + \s_{2k}, \qquad \s:=\xi_{f_\gF}, \qquad 1\leq k\leq N. \ee We start with constructing coordinates $x=(x_0,\dots,x_{2N})$, where $x_0=\xi_0$ and for every $1\leq k \leq N$ we set either $x_{2k-1}=\xi_{2k-1}-\s_{2k-1}$ and $x_{2k}=\xi_{2k}-\s_{2k}$ or $x_{2k-1}=\xi_{2k-1}-\s_{2k}$ and $x_{2k}=\xi_{2k}-\s_{2k-1}$, so that equations \eqref{lin_syst_c} take trivial form $x_{2k}=-x_{2k-1}$, $\forall k$.
 We will make a choice (different for different $k$ and dependent on the diagram $\gF$) between the two possibilities above in such a way that the transformation $\xi\mapsto x$ is invertible.
 Then, components $z_k:=x_{2k-1}$, $1\leq k\leq N$, form coordinates on the set $\cA_s^{\prime L}$ while components $x_{2k}$ are functions of $z=(z_k)_{1\leq k\leq N}$.

 To construct this transformation $\xi\mapsto x$ we add to the diagram $\gF$ dashed edges which couple vertices inside each block in such a way that the obtained diagram becomes a Hamilton cycle, see fig.~\ref{f:F7}(b) (we show that it is always possible to do).
 For every $k$ we choose between the two possibilities above in accordance with the dashed edges.
-It turns out that in the coordinates $z$, constructed in such a way, the function $\Theta(\om^\gF,\nu^{-1}l)$ with $\theta(x,t)=e^{ixt}$ takes a simple form \eqref{Theta-exp}-\eqref{Om_xy}, and we get a nice explicit formula for the sum $J_s(\gF)$, which allows to analyse its asymptotic behaviour as $\nu\to 0$, $L\to\infty$.
+It turns out that in the coordinates $z$ the function $\Theta(\om^\gF,\nu^{-1}l)$ with $\theta(x,t)=e^{ixt}$ takes a simple form \eqref{Theta-exp}-\eqref{Om_xy}.
+This leads to an explicit formula for the sum $J_s(\gF)$ and next in Sections~\ref{s:est},\,\ref{est-imroved} allows to analyse its asymptotic behaviour as $\nu\to 0$, $L\to\infty$.
 Next we explain construction of the transformation $\xi\mapsto x$ in detail.